sara-sabr/ITStrategy/_pages/en/target-solution-delivery-model-strategy-areas-of-concerns.md

 This document serves two purposes:

-1. To ensure stakeholders’ valuable feedbacks are not lost through the elaboration of the strategy
+1. To ensure stakeholders’ valuable feedback is not lost through the elaboration of the strategy
 2. To summarize the areas of concerns raised during the multiple peer reviews
 3. To document the justifications for choosing a particular direction